History (HIST)

 Tea in Asia

 Students will explore the rich history, material culture, and practices related to tea in Asia.
 Beginning as a commodity and drink native to China, tea would eventually come to dominate much of the world.
 Throughout this course, students will examine the various “ways” and cultures of tea in modern Asia, and how tea has shaped history through economies, social practices, and politics.
 Students will learn that tea in China, Japan, and India is not just a historical artifact—it is a way of life.
 From tea plantations to art, commodity chains to literature, tea has become both a national drink and social imperative across Asia.
-Note: This course is cross-listed with ASIA 2359.
-Students may only receive credit for either ASIA 2359 or HIST 2359.
+This course is cross-listed with ASIA 2359.
+Students may earn credit for only one of these courses.

 Level: UG